There are many similarities between latex and enamel-based paints.

 Be sure to do your research first before deciding which one is right for your needs.

-Basically, you have two kinds of paints i.e., enamel and latex.
+You have two kinds of paints, i.e., enamel and latex.

 While the former is oil-borne and smooth, the latter uses water-based technology.